Mount Kenya Treks and Climbing Routes

 Day 3

 After breakfast, you set off along the Chogoria route towards the conical Mugi Hill.
-Then you turn off the main route and walk to Lake Ellis at 3,405 m, where you’ll be camping overnight.
-This walk takes 4 hours and covers 10 km.
-One option is to take a detour to the Nithi waterfalls for a picnic lunch, or alternatively have lunch by the lakeside.
+Then you turn off the main route and walk to Lake Ellis at 3,405 m, where you fly camp overnight.
+This walk takes 3 hours and covers 8 km, including a detour to the Nithi waterfalls for a picnic lunch.

 Day 4